Spectator Guide

 Unadilla Public Boat Launch: Cross bridge in Unadilla off Route 7.
 Make first right onto River Road.

 Sidney Bridge: Back track from above to Route 7 West or continue on River Road.
 Once in town, turn right off River Road onto Main Street and follow until you get to the bridge.
-NOTE: You may want to skip this site if you want to ensure you will see your team at the end of the race, since it is only 4 miles until the finish.
+NOTE: You may want to skip this site if you want to ensure you will see your team at the end of the race, since it is only 5 miles until the finish.

-What to Bring
+What to Bring as a spectator

 • Entry list from the website of race participants with canoe number and a racers time sheet to record positions at various sites.
-Don't forget pencil to write with.

 • Official General Clinton Canoe Regatta Map or local map of Otsego County.